N-Maronic/Hospital_DBMS/README.md

 - `sql_queries/`
   - `sql_queries/`
   SQL definitions for the database schema, roles, and access control policies.
+You can paste these queries in the SQL Editor tab of supabase to reproduce the results.
   - `doctors/`, `patients/`, `lab_staff/`:
     These subfolders contain SQL scripts representing the specific CRUD actions performed by each actor.
 Files are named sequentially (e.g., `step_01_...`) to indicate the strict execution order.
   - `constraints/`: